ameliakimball/ABX-exp-pipeline/README.md

-	-caculates acoustic distances between files for each of the subset of triplets -optimizes a stimuli list of length 150 of the subset of triplets -concatenates soundfiles to create an audio file for each of the 150 selected triplets -saves that audiofile as .mp3 and .ogg for later use in the experiment
+	-caculates acoustic distances between files for each of the subset of triplets -optimizes a stimuli list of length 150 of the subset of triplets -concatenates soundfiles to create an audio file for each of the 150 selected triplets
+#FIXME-check?	-saves that audiofile as .mp3 and .ogg for later use in the experiment

 ## 2. geomphon scores

-geomphon scores are calculated following  Dunbar & Dupoux 2016 (https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01061/full#h9).
+geomphon scores are calculated following  Dunbar & Dupoux 2016 (https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01061/full#h9). code for these calculations is https://github.com/bootphon/contrastive-symmetry/
-Code for

-https://github.com/bootphon/contrastive-symmetry/
+The setup in this folder assumes that you already have geomphon scores(or other predictors of interest) and that they are present in the form of file
+#FIXME--> add filename here.

 ## 3. LMEDs